Type-2 Fuzzy Initial Value Problems for Second-order T2FDEs: Introduction

 The concept of fuzzy derivatives was proposed by Chang $\&$ Zadeh \cite{CZ}.
 In addition, fuzzy derivatives using the extension principle were proposed by Dubois $\&$ Prade \cite{DP}, and some other concepts related to fuzzy derivatives were discussed by Puri $\&$ Ralescu \cite{PR1}.
 Fuzzy initial value problems have been researched since Kaleva \cite{K} and Bede $\&$ Gal \cite{BG}, and several attempts have been proposed to define the differentiability of fuzzy functions.
 Among them, Hukuhara differentiability and strongly generalized differentiability \cite{BG,PR1} have attracted particular attention.
 For the sake of simplicity, `type-1 / type-2 fuzzy differential equations' and `type-1 / type-2 fuzzy initial value problems' are often abbreviated as `T1/T2FDEs' and `T1/T2FIVPs' respectively in this paper.

-Now, for example, suppose that we have a highly experienced expert and an inexperienced student measure the temperature of a certain substance and ask them to indicate the membership function of temperature (More specifically, see Section 5 of \cite{MN}).
-In this case, there is a possibility that different membership functions will be expressed.
-Therefore, type-2 fuzzy sets can be useful if the exact form of the membership function is not known, or if the grade of the membership function itself is ambiguous or inaccurate.
+For example, suppose that we have a highly experienced expert and an inexperienced student measure the temperature of a certain substance and ask them to indicate the membership function of temperature (More specifically, see Section 5 of \cite{MN}).
+In this case, there is a possibility that different membership functions will be expressed, and the former and the latter can be recognaized as the principle set and the foot-print set (see Definition \ref{df:FP}-\ref{df:PS}), respectively.
+Therefore, type-2 fuzzy sets are useful if the exact form of the membership function is not known, or if the grade of the membership function itself is ambiguous or inaccurate.
 Since there are so many problems where the exact form of the membership function cannot be determined, type-2 fuzzy sets are suitable for dealing with high levels of uncertainty that involve more complicated calculations.
-Moreover, the parameters and state variables in real problems are very imprecise and can be better modeled by type-2 fuzzy variables and hence T2FDEs.
+Moreover, the parameters and variables appearing in differential equations in real problems are usually very imprecise, but we may well be able to model them by type-2 fuzzy theory and hence T2FDEs.

 In 2014, Mazandarani $\&$ Najariyan \cite{MN} studied first-order T2FDEs and took up some concrete T2FIVPs for them.
 Related to this, we study, in this paper, second order T2FDEs and T2FIVPs for them.
 We also present and prove other theorems that may not be known in the case of type-1 and type-2 first order.
 We attack the case of crisp coefficients in this paper.
-The equations that describe the physical phenomena of our world are usually second-order differential equations, so we believe that our study will be necessary and useful in fields such as mathematical physics.
+The physical phenomena of our world are generally represented by second-order differential equations, so we believe that our study will be necessary and useful in fields such as mathematical physics.
 In fact, we can think that it is appropriate to set initial values as fuzzy numbers if an expert measures the values.
+Furthermore, although the accuracy of experiments is improving remarkably in science, it is useful to discuss the accuracy of old experiments and that of present experiments as the foot-print set and the principle set, respectively.

-Moreover, it may be necessary to seek the best notation because type-2 fuzzy theory tends to be complicated in notations.
-Then, we would like to propose some new notations on a trial basis in this paper.
+Incidentally, it may be necessary to seek the best notation because type-2 fuzzy theory tends to be complicated in notations.
+We would like to propose some new notations on a trial basis in this paper.